Innoviz Technologies Introduces Innoviz360, a New HD LiDAR Category with 10x the Performance and Significantly Lower Cost Versus Existing Solutions

 - On Wednesday and Thursday, Jan 5 and 6, Innoviz management will host a happy hour in booth number 3855 in the West Hall at 4:00 pm PT.

 - Innoviz Co-Founders CEO Omer Keilaf and CBO Oren Rosenzweig will be available for media interviews and investor briefings.
-To coordinate a press briefing, live demo or a ride along in the Innoviz 'Grizzly' (demo vehicle) on the streets of Las Vegas during CES, please contact: [email protected].
-To coordinate an investor briefing during CES, please contact: [email protected].
+To coordinate a press briefing, live demo or a ride along in the Innoviz 'Grizzly' (demo vehicle) on the streets of Las Vegas during CES, please contact: [email protected] To coordinate an investor briefing during CES, please contact: [email protected]

 Innoviz location: Booth #3855, West Hall